antirez/neural-redis/README.md

 overfitting.
-If you train too much, the neural network ends to be like that one student that can exactly tell you all the words in the lesson, but if you ask a more generic question about the argument she or he just wonder... and can't reply.
+If you train too much, the neural network ends to be like that one student that can exactly tell you all the words in the lesson, but if you ask a more generic question about the argument she or he just wonders and can't reply.

 So the `NR.TRAIN` command `AUTOSTOP` option attempts to detect overfitting to stop the training before it's too late.
 How is this performed?
-Well the current solution is pretty trivial: as the training happens, we check the current error that our network is doing against the training dataset and the testing dataset.
+Well the current solution is pretty trivial: as the training happens, we check the current error of the neural network between the training dataset and the testing dataset.

-When overfitting starts usually what we see is that the network error rate starts to be lower and lower in the training dataset, but instead of also reducing in the testing dataset it inverts the tendency and starts to grow.
+When overfitting kicks in, usually what we see is that the network error rate starts to be lower and lower in the training dataset, but instead of also reducing in the testing dataset it inverts the tendency and starts to grow.
 To detect this turning point is not simple for two
 reasons:

-1. Because sometimes the error fluctuates as the network learns.
+1. The error may fluctuates as the network learns.
-2. Sometimes the network error may just go higher in the training dataset since there is a *local minima*, but then a better solution is found.
+2. The network error may just go higher in the testing dataset since the learning is trapped into a *local minima*, but then a better solution may be found.

 So while `AUTOSTOP` kinda does what it advertises (but I'll work on improving it in the future, and there are neural network experts that